GBTT

 of MPs have identifiable private sector or business experience

-In the real economy, roughly 82% of UK workers are in the private sector (ONS, 2025).
-In Parliament, it's 28%.
-Even that overstates the gap: Parliament's "private sector" includes City analysts, management consultants, and corporate lawyers — not many shopkeepers, plumbers, or factory managers.
+In the real economy, 82% of UK workers are in the private sector (ONS).
+In Parliament, it's .
+Even that overstates the reality: Parliament's "private sector" includes City analysts, management consultants and corporate lawyers.
+Strip it to engineers, scientists, tradespeople and farmers — people who have actually made or grown something — and the share falls to .

 Prior Career — All 650 MPs